-Three Abatement Notices were issued during this reporting period.
-These notices required that an actual or potential unauthorised direct or indirect discharge to water be ceased immediately.
-These notices also required immediate improvements to effluent systems to avoid remedy or mitigate further discharges occurring.
+One Abatement Notice was issued during this reporting period.
+This notice required that an actual or potential unauthorised direct or indirect discharge to water be ceased immediately.
+This notice also required immediate improvements to the effluent system to avoid remedy or mitigate further discharges occurring.